futursolo/sketchbook/docs/language.rst

 Output
 ======
-The simplest and the most common-used(perhaps) statement in the whole Templating System.
+The most commonly-used(perhaps) statement in the Templating System.

 .. code-block: python3
     Hello, <%= user.name %>.

 :code:`=` is the statement keyword, and the expression following the keyword will be evaluated by the interpreter.
-You can also :code:`await` an :class:`collections.abc.Awaitable`::
+You can also :code:`await` a :class:`collections.abc.Awaitable`::

     Hello, <%= await user.get_user_name() %>.

-The result will be passed to :meth:`.SketchRuntime.write()` and escaped by the default escape function.
+The result will be passed to :meth:`.SketchRuntime.write()` and escaped by the :code:`default` escape function.

 .. _raw-output: